First thing’s first: Why are you comparing Google Drive with OneDrive or Dropbox?

 If you want to use both these storage apps - without switching between the two, we’ve got you a great solution: Troop Messenger.

 With Troop Messenger, you can seamlessly integrate Google Drive and Dropbox.
 You don’t have to switch between apps and have access to a common space to find all files & folders.

 Troop Messenger is a feature-rich business chat app designed for internal communications.
 TM lets you virtually collaborate with all your employees, client, and vendors.

 Apart from using Dropbox and Google Drive from one single space, there’s so much more you can do with Troop Messenger:

 Both Dropbox and Google Drive are great.
 They’ve got features that can help your team collaborate without compromising with security or privacy.
-But if you cannot choose between the two and want to leverage the benefit of both, take a 7 Day Enterprise Free Trial of Troop Messenger.
+But if you cannot choose between the two and want to leverage the benefit of both, take a one month day Enterprise Free Trial of Troop Messenger.